Hatha Yoga Course

 Dharana: concentration on a single pointed focus in preparation for meditation.
 The breath will be the primary focal point for this practice.

 Samadhi: I AM.
 This is not a practice that can be taught, only rediscovered.

-There are five assessments in this course: 1. attendance and participation; 2. weekly reflections on the materials assigned; 3. a mid-term exam on the foundational principles of Hatha Yoga; 4. designing a home practice and practicing it for two weeks, as well as a video reflection of what you discover; 5. a final presentation which involves each student teaching a portion of the class to their peers.
+There are five assessments in this course: attendance and participation; weekly reflections on the materials assigned; a mid-term exam on the foundational principles of Hatha Yoga; designing your own home practice, practicing it for two weeks, and submitting a video reflection about what you discover; and each student teaches a brief portion of the final class to their peers.